aiyengar2/k8s-docs/docs/provisioning/00_capi.md

 CAPI has the concept of **providers**, or controllers that are implemented by third-parties (i.e. AWS, Azure, Rancher, etc.) that operate on their own custom CRDs to manage the underlying infrastructure.

 In essence, the model for CAPI's cluster provisioning workflow is to execute provisioning with a series of "hand-offs" to providers who implement the "real" code, e.g.
-- User creates a `MachineDeployment`, `MachineSet`, `Machine`, or `Cluster` CR referencing one or more provider CRs that the user also creates, like `<Infrastructure>MachineTemplate`, `<Infrastructure>Machine`, `<Infrastructure>Cluster`, or `<Infrastructure>ControlPlane` by running a single command like `clusterctl generate cluster [name] --kubernetes-version [version] | kubectl apply -f -`
+1. User creates a `MachineDeployment`, `MachineSet`, `Machine`, or `Cluster` CR referencing one or more provider CRs that the user also creates, like `<Infrastructure>MachineTemplate`, `<Infrastructure>Machine`, `<Infrastructure>Cluster`, or `<Infrastructure>ControlPlane` by running a single command like `clusterctl generate cluster [name] --kubernetes-version [version] | kubectl apply -f -`
-- The provider detects the creation of its own CRs and does some action. **CAPI watches the provider CRs, but does no action till the provider is done**
+2. The provider detects the creation of its own CRs and does some action. **CAPI watches the provider CRs, but does no action till the provider is done**
-- Once the provider is done processing, the provider updates **certain, well-defined CAPI fields** on its own CRs and the CAPI controllers spring into action; on detecting that change in the provider CRs referenced by a CAPI CR, they **copy over the values of those CAPI fields** from the provider CR to the CAPI CR and persist the modified CAPI CR onto the cluster
+3. Once the provider is done processing, the provider updates **certain, well-defined CAPI fields** on its own CRs and the CAPI controllers spring into action; on detecting that change in the provider CRs referenced by a CAPI CR, they **copy over the values of those CAPI fields** from the provider CR to the CAPI CR and persist the modified CAPI CR onto the cluster
-- On detecting the update to the CAPI resource for those well-defined CAPI fields, CAPI is able to continue the provisioning process until the next "hand-off"
+4. On detecting the update to the CAPI resource for those well-defined CAPI fields, CAPI is able to continue the provisioning process until the next "hand-off"

+To visualize what this "hand-off" workflow looks like, here's a neat diagram:

 ```mermaid
 graph TD